ernestosv73/PHPIpam/README.md

 # PHPIpam Server running in Containerlab
 PHPIpam docker container ready to run in a Containerlab topology.

-## instructions
+## Instructions

-* Deploy rhe topology and access from your local server vía http (http://iplocal:8081).
+* Deploy the topology and access from your local server vía http (http://iplocal:8081).
 * user: admin password: 12131415

 ## Notes